- Energy Audits

 - Manual JDS/RESCheck/COMCheck

-2019 Denver Building And Fire Code — Duct Testing Amendments:
+The 2019 Denver Building And Fire Code includes the following Duct Testing Amendments:

 R403.3.3 Duct testing (Mandatory).
 The duct work in a building or dwelling unit shall be pressure tested in accordance with ANSI/RESNET/ICC 380 or ASTM E1554 for air leakage.
 The maximum total leakage rate for duct in any building or dwelling unit under any compliance path shall not exceed 6.0 cubic feet per minute per 100 square feet of conditioned floor area served, (6cfm/100sqft), when the air handler is installed at the time of the test.
 When the air handler is not installed at the time of the test, the total leakage shall be less than or equal to 3.0 cubic feet per minute per 100 square feet of conditioned floor area; (3 cfm/100 sq ft).
 Registers shall be taped or otherwise sealed during the test.
 Testing shall be conducted at the rough-in stage or post-construction by one of the following methods:

 For 2015 IRC code requirements and other counties outside of Denver, duct leakage testing is only required for ducts with runs through unconditioned spaces, like attics and crawlspaces.
-To pass, ducts need to have less than 4% leakage of total square footage.
+The acceptable duct leakage needed to pass is less than 4% leakage of total square footage.

 Careful air sealing measures using duct mastic and HVAC foil tapes on all joints, branches, elbows etc., is needed in order pass a duct blast test.